July 7, 2018: I am refreshing the series of blogs for CT in Veterinary Medical with updated information. -RW

 Several things factor into the purchase of CT machine.
 The stakes are raised on this type of purchase simply because this will be the most expensive piece of equipment a veterinarian will buy, except for an MRI.

 Training – All vendors will offer some type of training regimen with the CT or Cone Beam CT.
 Some vendors will offer training included with the purchase price.
 Others may charge an additional fee.
-These trainings are designed to get you started, not to help you and your staff maximize the tool.
-To learn more about CT training, simply send me an email / PM.
-I am happy to go over the particular needs that must be met by a program. (email@example.com)
+Training by vendors are designed to get you started, not to help you and your staff maximize the tool. https://vetxq.com/training/

 Service and Maintenance – Extended service and maintenance costs are important.
 Spiral CT purchases are often intimidating because of these extended service and maintenance programs.
 However, you will see later on that the spiral CT is very capable of paying its way in a veterinary practice.
 I have known some Cone Beam CT vendors who include 5 years of warranty and service with the unit at purchase.
 The Cone Beam is usually more simplistic in design because it is simply a DR unit on wheel.
 There are fewer moving parts and CBCT units turn at a significantly lower RPM than a spiral CT.

 When purchasing a refurbished spiral CT, the 5 year warranty is just not offered by any vendor, to my knowledge.
 Spiral CT vendors can and will offer some kind of warranty at purchase.
 It could be 90 days or up to one year.
 This plan may or may not include preventive maintenance.
 That is why it is important to understand all aspects of the offering.